HomeHealth articlesdepressionPostpartum Depression - Causes | Symptoms | Risk Factors | Diagnosis | Treatment | Home Remedies

 • Get help to take care of the baby.

-How is Postpartum Psychosis Managed?
+How Is Postpartum Psychosis Managed?

 Postpartum psychosis is treated in the hospital with the help of drugs like antipsychotics, mood stabilizers, and benzodiazepines.
 In severe cases, ECT (electroconvulsive therapy), which is a procedure where small electrical currents are passed through the brain to trigger brief seizures, is used.
 This causes changes in brain chemistry and reduces the symptoms of psychosis.

-Is PPD seen in Fathers?
+Is Postpartum Depression Seen in Fathers?

 Conclusion: